icebert04/icebert04.github.io/_posts/2017-12-22-paksiw-before-lechon.md

 I am so fortunate that I am just one of the few to get gift(s) from them every year before Christmas.
 When I receive this Paksiw, I skip all my regular meals until the Paksiw runs out.
 So I have Paksiw at breakfast, lunch, dinner and even at Midnight snack.
 And on the following day, I repeat the routine.
 I don't mind eating (Paksiw & Lechon) more than the usual during Yuletide Season.
 I just make it a point to burn all those fats that I've gained first thing at the start of the New Year.

+How did I met these kind people?
+Simple, just by being the Driver, Nanny and Bodyguard of my eldest son Aikido lessons every Saturday.
+I got to know almost every one of them from the owner all the way to the Yaya.
+And today, I am one of the Godfather (Ninong) to the owner's youngest grandchild named Andy.
+It's a funny story I know but I am surely glad to meet them (not just the Lechon).

+So my advice to all of you...
+Go out and meet new people.
+Don't be shy or think negative about them.
+They are just people like you and me.
+Don't let them be the first them to greet you.
+Make it a habit to reach out to them firsts.
+Smiling and saying Hi is the typical icebreakers.
+Then the ball will start rolling after and soon you will have your new friend.

+Like my story, I just smiled and said Hi... the next thing I know is got Paksiw in my hand!